-Affectionately known as KFC, Korean Fried Chicken is crispy fried chicken coated in a thick, sweet and spicy sauce.
+Affectionately known as KFC, Korean Fried Chicken Wings are chicken wings fried until crispy, then slathered in a thick, sweet and spicy sauce.

 I love Melbourne.
 We’ve been lucky enough to go there once a year, I think, for the last few years and I just have so much fun there.
 We only ever spend 4-5 days and I think it just gives me an appetite for more.
 Which brings me to my favourite part of Melbourne.
 Food!
 Big duh!
 I think there must be a restaurant on each and every corner and every time we go, more have popped up.

 We went to Melbourne for the Australian Open with my Mum & Dad.
 We had a great time.
 Good tennis, good food, great company, the zoo – what more can you ask for?
 I had to mention the zoo ‘cause I love animals as much as I love food.
 They even have a cat café there.
 Yep, you can go and sip your latte with cats for company.
 I didn’t go in but maybe one day …… hehehe.
 Hubby loves the crazy cat lady line and I’m only too happy to play into it.